 The Child Development Department is committed to hiring a diverse faculty and staff.
 In an effort to reach a broad audience we have advertised in statewide e-newsletters that are sent to child development programs.
-Additionally bilingualism is one of the screening criteria and listed as a preferred skill for faculty and staff job announcements when appropriate.
+Additionally, bilingualism is one of the screening criteria and listed as a preferred skill for faculty and staff job announcements when appropriate.

-We currently have Preschool and Infant/toddler teachers who are Spanish/English bilingual, and we have one bi-lingual Mandarin/English teacher.
+We currently have multiple teachers in our Children's Center who are Spanish/English bi-lingual, and we have one bi-lingual Mandarin/English teacher.
+We offer our 12-unit Associate Teacher certificate (comprised of classes that are also the first level of our major) entirely in Spanish.